sanchit0612/Smartui-sample-repo1/README.md

 # SmartUI Storybook Sample (TypeScript)

-This project demonstrates how to use LambdaTest SmartUI for visual regression testing with a React + Storybook project written in TypeScript.
+This project demonstrates how to u se LambdaTest SmartUI for visual regression testing with a React + Storybook project written in TypeScript.

 ---